-One cannot deny that whenever a company plans to engage an external agency or freelancer for their UI/UX design project, one of the key parameters is budget, especially in the case of fast-moving startups and small enterprises.
+One cannot deny that whenever a company plans to engage an external agency or freelancer for their UI/UX design project, one of the key parameters is budget, especially in the case of fast-moving startups and medium enterprises.

-Moving further, how can you lessen the overall cost.
 There are usually two models in which an external agency or freelance associate for the UI/UX design projects:

 Model 1: Retainer price model - Pay per hour or pay per resource

 In the case of smaller projects such as marketing website design, the fixed price model can work.
 For longer UI/UX design projects such as software design, App design, it is advisable to engage agency on the retainer model.
 In this kind of design, requirements evolve with time; and the fixed model becomes a constraint for the project.